xbeat/Machine-Learning/README.md

 Docker is a containerization platform that simplifies application deployment and management.
 This slideshow will cover the basics of integrating Python applications with Docker, making it easier to build, ship, and run Python applications consistently across different environments.

+## Detecting Anomalies and Outliers in Data

+Flag Outliers

+Outliers are data points that significantly differ from other observations.
+Flagging outliers is crucial for data analysis and model performance.

 ## Measuring Feature Importance with Shuffle Importance in Python

 Understanding Shuffle Feature Importance